Alexander von Zemlinsky: Last years

 Zemlinsky's grave in the Zentralfriedhof, Vienna.

 In 1906 Zemlinsky was appointed first Kapellmeister of the new Vienna Volksoper, from 1907/1908 at the Hofoper in Vienna.
-From 1911 to 1927, he was conductor at Deutsches Landestheater in Prague, premiering Schoenberg's Erwartung in 1924.
+From 1911 to 1927, he was conductor at the Deutsches Landestheater in Prague, premiering Schoenberg's Erwartung in 1924.
 Zemlinsky then moved to Berlin, where he taught and worked under Otto Klemperer as a conductor at the Kroll Opera.

 Nazi era

 With the rise of the Nazi Party, he fled to Vienna in 1933, where he held no official post, instead concentrating on composing and making the occasional appearance as guest conductor.
 In 1938, the Zemlinsky couple managed to escape via Prague to New York.
 Their property was confiscated to pay for the "Reich Flight Tax" imposed on Jews.
 Their collection, which included "a work by Schiele, various engravings, carpets" was, according to the German Lost Art Foundation, "released and presumably exported to the USA."

 Although fellow émigré Schoenberg was celebrated and feted in the Los Angeles of the 1930s and 40s – teaching at the University of California, Los Angeles and the University of Southern California and gaining a new generation of acolytes – Zemlinsky was neglected and virtually unknown in his adopted country.
 He fell ill, suffering a series of strokes, and ceased composing.
 Zemlinsky died in Larchmont, New York, of pneumonia in 1942.